ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 59: 25th August, 2018
 #### **Thoughts:**
 Today Cameron left and I had to wake up at 9:00 to help him do the laundry, anything for you my man.
-After I went back to sleep and went to Masa in South End for brunch with babe.
-We then trekked to a nearby Starbucks and worked for a couple hours.
+After I went back to sleep and went to Masa in South End for brunch with N. We then trekked to a nearby Starbucks and worked for a couple hours.
 I was able to purchase the domain name **www.erniehao.com** from Google, and redirect **erniehao.com** to my static site hosted by AWS s3.
 Got the site to work, and the general layout figured out.
 Just need to get the content.